UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ^^^ this would be extremely simple to implement, it would be fun, because itd be exciting to uncover new items, and itd just be a cool thing.
 Bowling-ball could be unlocked this way, for example

+- ACCESSIBILITY: Add a way to pause with mouse